Azure/azure-docker4azureoms/README.md

 *  ElasticSearch Service: http://Docker4AzureRGExternalLoadBalance:9200/
 *  Kibana Service: http://Docker4AzureRGExternalLoadBalance:5601/

 Originally cloned from https://github.com/sqshq/PiggyMetrics, this example demonstrates the use of Netlix OSS API with Spring.
-The docker-compose file has been updated to make use of tha latest features of Compose 3.0
+The docker-compose file has been updated to make use of tha latest features of Compose 3.0.
+The service container logs are drained into OMS.

 <code> wget https://raw.githubusercontent.com/Azure/azure-docker4azureoms/master/docker-compose-piggymetricsv3.yml && docker stack deploy -c docker-compose-piggymetricsv3.yml piggymetrics </code>

 *  Rabbit MQ Service: http://Docker4AzureRGExternalLoadBalancer:15672/ (guest/guest)